Tri-County’s RN, LPN NCLEX Scores Surpass State, National AveragesRead More

 To become re-certified, the participant must attend a three-and-a-half (3 ½) day course and pass a written exam with a score of 85% or higher.
 The re-certification course will contain the same information as the regular certification course in addition to any specification and procedural changes that may have occurred.
 Any person maintaining a current HMA Quality Control Manager Certification (also known as HMA 1-2-3-ART Certification) will not be required to re-certify at the other levels of HMA certification.

 The certification period is five years.
-An individual will be informed, by way of a letter mailed to the technician's last address of record, when the certification period is nearing the expiration date.
-If the technician was last registered for certification by his/her employer, the last address of record may be the employer's address.
-However, it is the responsibility of the individual to keep Tri-County Technical College and the Technician Certification Board advised of his/her current address.
+It is the responsibility of the individual to keep track of his/her certification expiration date.
 The individual is also responsible for registering for the re-certification course, attending the re-certification course, and passing the written exam with a score of 85% or higher.

 For more information, call (864) 646-1700 or toll free 866-269-5677, Ext 1700